What do we do? » Advocacy

 NZSTA has been keeping an eye on the new health and disability system.

-With changes generally going beyond recommendations from the Health and Disability System Review, Allied Health Aotearoa New Zealand (AHANZ), on our behalf, continues to work with the Transition Unit senior staff actively.
+With changes generally going beyond recommendations from the Health and Disability System Review, Allied Health Aotearoa New Zealand (AHANZ), on our behalf, continues to work actively with the Transition Unit senior staff.

-AHANZ chair Sandra Kirby presented to the Federation of Primary Health and Health Transition Unit staff on the role of allied health in the new system.
+AHANZ chair Sandra Kirby presented the role of allied health in the new system to the Federation of Primary Health and Health Transition Unit staff.
 In July 2021, she met with Health Transition Unit senior staff to continue this advocacy.

 See The Future of Health – presentation.